-The Office for Bombing Prevention (OBP) leads the Department of Homeland Security’s efforts to implement the National Policy for Countering Improvised Explosive Devices and enhance the Nation’s ability to prevent, protect against, respond to, and mitigate the terrorist use of explosives against critical infrastructure, the private sector, and Federal, state, local, tribal, and territorial entities.
+The Office for Bombing Prevention (OBP) leads the Department of Homeland Security’s efforts to implement the National Policy for Countering Improvised Explosive Devices and enhance the nation’s ability to prevent, protect against, respond to, and mitigate the use of explosives against critical infrastructure; the private sector; and federal, state, local, tribal, and territorial entities.

 The Office for Bombing Prevention was born of terrorism events, such as Lockerbie, Oklahoma City, 9/11, Madrid, and London.
 Our service is rooted in the belief that bombings continue to threaten the security of our communities, critical infrastructure, and nation.
 We believe that Americans and people everywhere should live free from fear of the malicious use of explosives and that the realization of this vision depends upon a well-coordinated, all-of-nation effort.

 The mission of the Office for Bombing Prevention is to protect life and critical infrastructure by building capabilities within the general public and across the public and private sectors to prevent, protect against, respond to, and mitigate bombing incidents.

 OBP accomplishes its mission through a focused portfolio of complementary counter-improvised explosive device (IED) capability development programs, supporting four core initiatives:

 - Coordination of National and Intergovernmental Counter-IED Efforts

 - Capabilities Analysis and Planning Support